 Perhaps a child wets the bed, creating a new mini to-do list that you just don’t have time for.
-Maybe a friend drops in for an unexpected visit, and there goes the time you were planning on running errands or doing a special project with the kids.
+Maybe a friend drops in for an unexpected visit, and, delightful though it may be, you have to rethink when you’re going to run those errands or complete that special project with the kids.
 Some days you end up with sick kids, or YOU are sick.

 Today we’re sharing some favorite easy recipes so you can write them down and stash them for those “OH NO!” days.
 If you have a few minutes, share YOUR easy recipes in the comments!
 Then we can all have our own little go-to cookbook right here at this post!

 This recipe is so easy, it seems like it shouldn’t count as cooking!
 All you have to do is open a jar of salsa and dump most of it on some chicken in an oven-safe pan.
 Bake at 350 around a half hour or so (until cooked and no longer pink in the middle; juices run clear).

 Brown hamburger with onion and garlic and dump in crock.
 Add a small can of baked beans, 32-oz of beef broth, and about half a jar of spaghetti sauce.
 Mix.
 Dice some potatoes and carrots.
 Throw in.
 Add some salt and pepper.
 Cook on low most of the day, or on high 4 hours.
 Enjoy!